-It should be further noted that certain of the Authority and the State Universities financial statements and annual financial information and operating data, though filed on a timely basis, did not appear under all of the applicable CUSIP numbers on EMMA.
-All such information on EMMA has been appropriately re-linked.
+Certain of the Authority's and State Universities' financial statements and annual financial information and operating data, though filed on a timely basis, did not appear under all of the applicable CUSIP numbers on EMMA.
+In addition, after the publication and timely filing of all of the original audited financial statements required to be filed for fiscal year 2018, five of the State Universities published restated audited financial statements for fiscal year 2018 which were not filed.
+All corrective filings have been made.